Easy Crochet Granny Triangle Shawl

 I also need to get through this whole post without writing “Blcoking”.
 Wish me luck.

 Whilst I am not normally a stickler for the rules, I do believe that blocking is essential if you want your crochet to look its very best.
-You have gone to so much trouble to hook up hundreds of stitches, why not put in one last burst of energy to make your truly crochet shine!
+You have gone to so much trouble to hook up hundreds of stitches, why not put in one last burst of energy to make your crochet truly shine!
 I feel that it’s a necessary evil.
 Blocking crochet makes your work stand out and look even more fantastic than it already is.

 If you don’t want to read about this riveting subject, check out my video about blocking crochet.
 It covers very similar ground, plus it has some comparisons and demonstrations.